 Section 87.30 of the Wisconsin Statutes mandates that cities and villages, as well as counties with respect to unincorporated areas, adopt appropriate floodplain zoning regulations, basing such regulations on the hydrologic, hydraulic, and other engineering data required to appropriately define flood hazard areas.
 Minimum standards that city, village, and county floodplain ordinances must meet are set forth in Chapter NR 116 of the Wisconsin Administrative Code.
-All such regulations must govern filling and development activity within the 100-year recurrence interval floodplain.
-Under minimum State requirements, local floodplain zoning regulations must prohibit nearly all forms of development within the floodway-that is, the area of the floodplain required to convey the 100-year recurrence interval peak flood flow.
-Local regulation must also restrict filling and development within the flood fringe, or that portion of the floodplain located outside the floodway that would be covered by floodwater during a 100-year flood event.
+All such regulations must govern filling and development activity within the 1-percent-annual-probability (100-year recurrence interval) floodplain.
+Under minimum State requirements, local floodplain zoning regulations must prohibit nearly all forms of development within the floodway-that is, the area of the floodplain required to convey the 1-percent-probability peak flood flow.
+Local regulation must also restrict filling and development within the flood fringe, or that portion of the floodplain located outside the floodway that would be covered by floodwater during a 1-percent-probability flood event.
 Marginal modifications may be made to flood fringe areas if provided for in local ordinances.
 VISION 2050 recommends that, where such modifications are allowed, there be a policy or corresponding regulatory provision requiring no loss in floodwater storage volume.
-Chapter NR 116 also provides for establishment of a flood storage district in areas where storage of floodwaters is accounted for in developing the regional (100-year recurrence interval) flood discharge.
+Chapter NR 116 also provides for establishment of a flood storage district in areas where storage of floodwaters is accounted for in developing the regional (1-percent-probability) flood discharge.
 Filling in a flood storage district must be offset by the provision of an equal volume of compensatory flood storage.

-Official mapping powers and procedures are described in detail in SEWRPC Planning Guide No. 2 (2nd Edition), Official Mapping Guide, June 1996.
+&lt;sup>40 Official mapping powers and procedures are described in detail in SEWRPC Planning Guide No. 2 (2nd Edition), Official Mapping Guide, June 1996.